-- List the various methods of cell disruption and homogenization. - Gains the basic principles of centrifugation and factors that determine the rate of sedimentation of a particle. - Defining differential centrifugation, density centrifugation, and continuous centrifugation. - Choose appropriate method for separation of cellular constituents. - Extend the concepts of centrifugation in characterizing molecules.
+- List the various methods of cell disruption and homogenization (L1). - Gains the basic principles of centrifugation and factors that determine the rate of sedimentation of a particle (L2). - Execute differential centrifugation, density centrifugation, continuous and discontinuous centrifugation.
+(L2). - Choose appropriate method for separation of cellular constituents (L2). - Extend the concepts of centrifugation in characterizing molecules (L3).